frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 "Fortunately, things don't stop there.
 They lead on to something still more profound and infinitely beautiful: beyond our sins and our misery, the discovery of our condition as children of God.
 God loves us just as we are, with an absolutely unconditional love, and it\'s this love that forms our deepest identity.

-"More deep and essential than our human limits and the evil that affects us, there is at our base an intact and pure core, our identity as sons and daughters of God" (*Ibid*.).
+"More deep and essential than our human limits and the evil that affects us, there is at our base an intact and pure core, our identity as sons and daughters of God" (*ibid*.).

 Prayer is a powerful lamp which throws light on our problems, enables us to get to know people better, and thus to help them on their path towards Christ, and to assign the proper place to the matters which preoccupy us.

 Our prayer helps God to be the center of our lives.
 The more He\'s there, the more we\'re expecting everything from Him and from Him only, and the more our human relationships will have the chance to be well-adapted and happy.

-"Experience shows us that faithfulness to prayer, even if it sometimes goes through difficult periods, moments of dryness, or trying times, progressively leads us to find in God a profound peace, a security, a happiness that makes us free with regard to others and to things" (*Ibid*.).
+"Experience shows us that faithfulness to prayer, even if it sometimes goes through difficult periods, moments of dryness, or trying times, progressively leads us to find in God a profound peace, a security, a happiness that makes us free with regard to others and to things" (*ibid*.).

 Prayer locates the soul in an environment of serenity and of peace, which is then transmitted to others.
 The joy it produces is a foretaste of the happiness in heaven.